macg4dave/CatFinderSwipe/Documentation.docc/issues.md

-images in backgrond need to be resized and same shape as the foreground images random cat emojis bubble up when liked not showing random sad cat emojis when disliked not showing
+- [x] all images to be centered in a rounded rectangle card that extends 95% across the screen width and 75% down the screen height with the same shape for every image
+- [x] background to be a random solid colour on every swipe
+- [x] image caching (memory + disk) to reduce network
+- [x] prefetch next image
+- [x] Change favorite icon to a Happy cat face emoji